talyx/bigcorp/README.md

 # 🛒 BigCorp E-commerce Platform

 ## 📌 Overview
-BigCorp is a modern e-commerce platform with integrated payment solutions, a REST API, and a background task system using Celery and Redis.
+BigCorp is a modern e-commerce platform built with Django, featuring integrated payment solutions, a REST API, and a background task system using Celery and Redis.

 ## 🚀 Features
 - 🔐 **User Authentication** (registration, login, password reset)